OpenZeppelin/openzeppelin-contracts/docs/tokens.md

 title: Tokens
 ---

-Ah, the "token": the world's most powerful and most misused tool.
-In this section we'll learn to harness the power of native units of account for good and world peace!
+Ah, the "token": the world's most powerful and most misunderstood tool.

+A token is a _representation of something in the blockchain_.
+This something can be money, time, services, shares in a company, a virtual pet, anything.
+By representing things as tokens, we can allow smart contracts to interact with them, exchange them, create or destroy them.

-## But First, ~~Coffee~~ a Primer on Tokens
+## But First, ~~Coffee~~ a Primer on Token Contracts

 Much of the confusion surrounding tokens comes from two concepts getting mixed up: _token contracts_ and the actual _tokens_.